gauravsaraltest/snakes/README.md

-Snakes-and-Ladders scooby update is coke studio season few more single commit
+Snakes-and-Ladders scooby update is coke studio season few more sample commit
 ==================

 A simple snake and ladder logic game build with angular js.